keybraker/reSkroutzed/docs/README.md

 ## Manual Installation (for contributing)

-To install the extension via Github, simply download the source code from this repository, and follow the instructions based on the browser you wish to load it on.
+To install the extension via GitHub, simply download the source code from this repository, and follow the instructions based on the browser you wish to load it on.

 ### Load on Chrome

 ```bash
 npm run build:chrome
 ```

 and load the build extension by clicking `Load unpacked` at `chrome://extensions/` and clicking on the `build/chrome_build` folder.

 ### Load on Firefox